Scores injured as police break up Muslim march in Kashmir

 SRINAGAR, India (AP) — Government forces on Saturday fired shotgun pellets and tear gas to disperse hundreds of Shia Muslims participating in a traditional religious procession in the Indian-controlled Kashmir, injuring scores, eyewitnesses said.

-An officer at the police control room in the main city of Srinagar said the mourners on the outskirts of the city violated prohibitory orders in place that restricts all religious processions and gatherings across the disputed region.
+An officer at the police control room in the main city of Srinagar said the mourners on the outskirts of the city violated coronavirus prohibitory orders in place that restrict all religious processions and gatherings across the disputed region.

 A duty officer said the police were confirming the number of injured.